What Is a Sinking Fund and How to Start One

 2. Establish your time period to achieve your goal (typically several months or years).

-3. Include any returns that will be reinvested, like interest your bank pays you on your account.
+3. Include any returns that will be reinvested, like interest your bank pays you on your savings account.

 4. From these details, calculate the monthly payments needed to reach your goals.
 This can be calculated using the following formula: